Toolkit and library for efficient BPF-based kernel tracing

 APM, Application Performance Monitoring System

 Apache SkyWalking is an application performance monitor tool for distributed systems, especially designed for microservices, cloud native and container-based (Kubernetes) architectures.
 SkyWalking Rover is an agent in the SkyWalking ecosystem, as a metrics collector and profiler powered by eBPF to diagnose CPU, I/O and L4/L7(TLS) network performance.
 Also, Rover provides add-on events for spans in the distributed tracing.

 eBPF based cloud-native load-balancer for 5G Edge

 LoxiLB is an open-source cloud-native "external" service load-balancer for cloud-native 5G/edge workloads written from scratch using eBPF as its core-engine and based on Go Language.
 LoxiLB turns Kubernetes network load balancing for 5G/Edge services into high speed, flexible and programmable LB services.

 SSHLog is a Linux daemon written in C++ and Python that monitors OpenSSH servers via eBPF.
 The agent passively records all SSH session activity (commands and output) to log files for any connecting user.
 Administrators can also share an SSH session with any logged in user.
 Actions may be triggered based on SSH behavior such as posting a Slack message when a remote user attempts to gain root access.

-A system daemon and Kubernetes operator for managing eBPF programs
+System manager and Kubernetes operator for eBPF programs

 Layer 4 Kubernetes load-balancer